owen-saunders/spaceapps-hackathon/README.md

 # Traffic Web Searching
 ------------------------
 Analysis of the frequency of the search term 'Traffic' in multiple different languages was also performed.
 The dataset is attached and was generated from Google Trends data.
-Below image shows the results over the last few months.
+Below image shows the results over the last few months, credits to Michaela Mason.
 ![](Traffic_Search_Volume.png)

 # About **WebGL Globe**